danielabar/meblog/src/markdown/rails-console-like-environment-for-plain-ruby.md

 Run::AppRunner.new("inputs.yml", ARGV[0]).run
 ```

-If using RSpec, then `spec/spec_helper.rb` can require the config right after loading `rspec`:
+If using RSpec for testing, then `spec/spec_helper.rb` can require the config right after loading `rspec`:

 ```ruby
 require "rspec"